GiovanniSalmeri/yellow-diary/README.md

 `DiaryCalendarDir` (default: `media/diary/icalendar/`) = directory for iCalendar files
 `DiaryStyle` (default: `plain`) = diary style (you can choose between `plain`, `squared`, `rounded`)

 If you want to add a new `fancy` style, write a `diary-fancy.css`  file and put into the `system/extensions` folder.
-Do not modify the standard styles, since they will be overwritten in case of update of the extension.

 ## Installation